Rell Integration

 postchain/bin/run-node.sh <dapp_name> -W

-On the client side, operation can be called using ft3-lib
+On the client side, you can use ft3-lib

 (or